Dharshan011/django-orm-app/README.md

 Create a new Django project using "django-admin startproject",get into the project terminal and use "python3 manage.py startapp" command.

 ### STEP 2:
-Define a model for the golf club membership in the models.py.Allow host access and add the app name under installed apps in settings.py
+Define a model for the employee membership in the models.py.Allow host access and add the app name under installed apps in settings.py

 ### STEP 3:
 Register the models with the Django admin site.
 In admin.py under app folder,register the models with Django admin site.

 ### STEP 4:
-Run the python manage.py makemigrations and python manage.py migrate commands to create the necessary database tables for the golf club membership model.Run the Server using "python3 manage.py runserver 0:80" command.
+Run the python manage.py makemigrations and python manage.py migrate commands to create the necessary database tables for the employee membership model.Run the Server using "python3 manage.py runserver 0:80" command.

 ## PROGRAM
 ```